jberkowski/Cracking-Codes-With-Python/README.md

 much self-explanatory.

 ## List of files and programs in this repository:
 - reverseCipher.py - Encrypts/decrypts message using reverse cipher.
 Input is user's text string entered via terminal.
 Output is this string reversed (first character becomes last etc.). **Imported modules:**
     - pyperclip (not compulsory).

+ - caesarCipher.py - Encrypts/decrypts message using Caesar Cipher.
+It is a simple shift cipher, which shifts all the symbols in a message by a given value, called 'key'.
+Input is user's text string and key (integer).
+Output is this string shifted ('upwards' for encryption and 'downwards' for decryption).
+ **Note:** SYMBOLS constant must be the same for encryption and decyption of the message.
+It can be changed to match required list of symbols.
+ **Imported modules:**
+    - pyperclip (not compulsory).

 ## Contributing: